THE FACT OF CREATION

 Special Freezing System

+A frozen frog embodies an unusual biological structure.
+It shows no signs of life.
+Its heartbeat, breathing and blood circulation have come completely to a halt.
+When the ice melts, however, the same frog returns to life as if it is has woken up from sleep.
 Normally, a living being in the state of freezing confronts many fatal risks.
 The frog, however, does not face any of them.
 It has the main feature of producing plenty of glucose while it is in that state.
 Just like a diabetic, the blood sugar level of the frog reaches very high levels.
 It can sometimes go as high as 550 milimol/liter.
 (This figure is normally between 1-5 mmol/litre for frogs and 4-5 mmol/litre for human body).
 This extreme glucose concentration may cause serious problems in normal times.

 In a frozen frog, however, this extreme glucose keeps water from leaving cells and prevents shrinkage.
 The cell membrane of the frog is highly permeable to glucose so that glucose finds easy access to cells.
 The high level of glucose in the body reduces the freezing temperature causing only a very small amount of the animal's inner body liquid to turn to ice in the cold.
 Research has showed that glucose can feed frozen cells as well.
 During this period, besides being the natural fuel of the body, glucose also stops many metabolic reactions like urea synthesis and thus prevents different food sources of the cell from being exhausted.